The Appearances of Keak da Sneak

-The Appearances of Keak da Sneak is a compilation album released by rapper, Keak da Sneak featuring songs from various previously released albums in which he had a guest appearance.
-It was released on October 23, 2001 for Moe Doe Records and was produced by Ant Banks, One Drop Scott and Tone Capone.
-Many guests appeared on the album, including Luniz, Mac Dre and his group, 3X Krazy.
-It sold 5,000 copies in its first week on shelves.
+The Appearances of Keak da Sneak is a compilation album released by rapper Keak da Sneak, featuring songs from various previously released albums on which he had a guest appearance.
+It was released on October 23, 2001 by Moe Doe Records and was produced by Ant Banks, One Drop Scott and Tone Capone.
+The album featured various guest appearances, including from Luniz, Mac Dre and his group 3X Krazy.
+It sold 5,000 copies in its first week of release.